Maryland Special Education Requirements

 What special education requirements does Maryland have beyond federal law?

 Maryland has several special education requirements that go beyond or differ from the federal IDEA baseline.
-Key Maryland-specific provisions include: (1) Transition planning beginning at age 14 rather than the federal minimum of 16 (COMAR 13A.05.01.09A(3); Md.
-Code Ann., Ed. § 8-405); (2) Maryland's evaluation timeline of 60 calendar days from written consent (COMAR 13A.05.01.06A) — consistent with but explicitly codified in state regulation, not left to federal default; (3) ESY eligibility must be considered at every annual IEP review (COMAR 13A.05.01.08B) — a standing agenda requirement; (4) Maryland uses 'Emotional Disability' rather than the federal 'Emotional Disturbance' (COMAR 13A.05.01.03(5)); (5) Maryland is an all-party consent state for audio recording — all IEP meeting participants must consent before recording (Md.
+Key Maryland-specific provisions include: (1) Transition planning beginning at age 14 rather than the federal minimum of 16, requiring age-appropriate transition assessments, measurable postsecondary goals, and a course of study two years earlier than federal law (COMAR 13A.05.01.09(A)(3); Md.
+Code Ann., Ed. § 8-405(b)); (2) Maryland's 60-calendar-day evaluation timeline from written consent, explicitly codified in state regulation (COMAR 13A.05.01.06(A)) — consistent with federal law but providing clear state-level authority; (3) ESY eligibility must be considered at every annual IEP review as a standing agenda item, not just upon request (COMAR 13A.05.01.08(B)(2)); (4) Maryland uses 'Emotional Disability' rather than the federal 'Emotional Disturbance' as its state-specific disability category term (COMAR 13A.05.01.03(A)(4)); (5) Maryland is an all-party consent state for audio recording — all IEP meeting participants must consent before recording, a criminal offense under Md.
 Code Ann., Cts. & Jud.
-Proc. § 10-402); (6) Seclusion is prohibited in all public agencies as of July 1, 2022; physical restraint regulations under COMAR 13A.08.04 and Md.
-Code Ann., Ed. §§ 7-1101–7-1107, including a 24-hour notification requirement and IEP team review within 10 business days of an unplanned incident; (7) IEP facilitation as a distinct pre-dispute resolution option; (8) The Expanded School Behavioral Health (ESBH) program that funds mental health clinicians in schools (Md.
-Code Ann., Health-Gen. § 7.5-301); (9) Maryland Medicaid School Programs that allow LEAs to bill Medicaid for eligible services with parental consent (Md.
-Code Ann., Ed. § 8-418); (10) Parents must receive evaluation reports and draft IEP at least 5 business days before eligibility meetings (COMAR 13A.05.01.07D).
+Proc. § 10-402; (6) Seclusion is prohibited in all public agencies as of July 1, 2022, and physical restraint is regulated under COMAR 13A.08.04 and Md.
+Code Ann., Ed. §§ 7-1101–7-1107, including a 24-hour notification requirement, written incident reports, and IEP team review within 10 business days of an unplanned incident; (7) IEP facilitation as a distinct pre-dispute resolution option at no cost to families, separate from mediation (COMAR 13A.05.01.15); (8) The Expanded School Mental Health (ESMH) program funding licensed behavioral health clinicians in all 24 LEAs (Md.
+Code Ann., Health-Gen. § 7.5-201 et seq.); (9) Maryland Medicaid School Programs allowing LEAs to bill Medicaid for eligible IEP services with parental consent (Md.
+Code Ann., Ed. § 8-418); (10) Parents must receive evaluation reports and draft IEP at least 5 business days before eligibility meetings (COMAR 13A.05.01.07(D)); (11) FAPE through age 21 (Md.
+Code Ann., Ed. § 8-403); (12) The Restorative Approaches in Schools Act encouraging alternatives to exclusionary discipline (Md.
+Code Ann., Ed. § 7-306.1); (13) Maryland's 120-day appeal period for due process hearing decisions (Md.
+Code Ann., Ed. § 8-413(j)), compared to the federal 90-day default; (14) Developmental Delay category extends through age 7 (or age 9 at LEA option) (COMAR 13A.05.01.03(B)).

 What Maryland Requires

-Maryland is an all-party consent state for recording IEP meetings — all participants must agree before recording (Md.
+Maryland is an all-party consent state for recording IEP meetings — all participants must agree; recording without consent is a criminal offense (Md.
 Code Ann., Cts. & Jud.
 Proc. § 10-402).

 Key Timelines